-To store the access keys as secrets in the Cloudify Manager, login to the Cloudify Management Console and select the Resources page.
+To store the access keys as secrets in the Cloudify Manager, log in to the Cloudify Management Console and select the Resources page.
 In the Secrets panel, scroll to the Secret Store Management widget and use the Create button to add the following new secret:

-To view the imported secrets in the Cloudify Manager, login to the Cloudify Management Console and select the Resources page and navigate to the Secrets tab.
+To view the imported secrets in the Cloudify Manager, log in to the Cloudify Management Console and select the Resources page and navigate to the Secrets tab.
 The following secrets should exist after following the above steps:

 Import Kubernetes Blueprint

-Deploy an GCP GKE Cluster
+Deploy a GCP GKE Cluster

-- Create a Deployment name.
+- Create a Deployment name

-- Adjust the Zone input to match your preferences.
+- Adjust the Zone input to match your preferences

 You now have a Cloudify Deployment running the default install workflow.
 Cloudify will begin actively interfacing with GCP to deploy a GCP GKE Kubernetes cluster.
-You can track the status of the Deployment in the Execution Task Graph panel in the Deployments page.
+You can track the status of the Deployment in the Execution Task Graph panel on the Deployments page.

 Using the GCP GKE Cluster

-Install CLI tools
+Install CLI Tools

 GCP documentation: https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html